Multi-graded nilpotent tuples: Introduction

 The $\Ad G$--diagonal action on the set of principal nilpotent pairs admits only a finite number of orbits; and a classification of these for $\mathfrak{g}=\mathfrak{sl}_n(\mathbf{C})$ is given by the set of Young diagrams with $n$ boxes \cite{Gi}.
 In particular, the Young diagram determines one pair $(x_1,x_2)$ in the corresponding orbit explicitly: the boxes of the Young diagram correspond in a particular way to the standard basis vectors of $\mathbf{C}^n$, and the element $x_1$ moves these from left to right whereas $x_2$ moves them from top to bottom.
 Elashvili and Panyushev classify the orbits for the remaining classical types in \cite{EP1} and for the exceptional types in \cite{EP2}.
+He shows that the number of $G$-orbits of these pairs is finite and classifies them for type A. Further representation-theoretic results are found in \cite{Gi2} where he relates principal nilpotent pairs with subschemes of the normalization of the isospectral commuting variety.

-This setup is generalized as follows for $\mathfrak{g}=\mathfrak{gl}_n(\mathbf{C})$ in \cite{B4}: Every graded vector space $V=\bigoplus_{(x,y)\in\mathbf{Z}_{\geq 1}^2} V_{x,y}$ determines a Young diagram induced by the non-zero components $V_{x,y}$ which is called the \textit{shape} of $V$.
+This setup is generalized as follows for $\mathfrak{g}=\mathfrak{gl}_n(\mathbf{C})$ in \cite{B4}: Every graded vector space $V=\bigoplus_{(x,y)\in\mathbf{Z}_{\geq 1}^2} V_{x,y}$ determines a Young diagram as defined in Subsection \ref{ssect:gener_YD} which is called the \textit{shape} of $V$.
 A graded nilpotent pair of $V$ is then defined to be a pair $(\varphi, \psi)$ of commuting nilpotent operators of $V$ , such that both nilpotent operators are compatible with the bi-grading in a natural commuting way: $\varphi$ respects the bigrading in horizontal direction $\varphi(V_{x,y})\subseteq V_{x-1,y}$ and $\psi$ respects the bigrading vertically $\psi(V_{x,y})\subseteq V_{x,y-1}$.
 In particular, a corresponding principal nilpotent pair appears in the situation, where $\dim V_{x,y}=1$ for every $x,y$.
 As we deal with graded vectorspaces, we only consider these tuples up to the action given by base change in the homogeneous components; in \cite{B4} a criterion is proved which states for each fixed shape, if there is only a finite number of orbits for every graded vector space of this shape.

 In this article, we consider a further generalization of this setup, namely multi-graded, or $k$-graded, nilpotent tuples of a $k$-graded vector space $V= \bigoplus_{(x_1,..,x_k)\in\mathbf{Z}_{\geq 1}^k} V_{x_1,..,x_k}$ for an integer $k$.
 These are tuples $(\varphi_1,...,\varphi_k)$ of pairwise commuting nilpotent operators on $V$ which respect the grading in every direction $i$: